 In his earlier years, Irving was not particularly religious or outspoken about his faith.
 Although in recent year he has made shocking comments that beg the question “what religion does Kyrie Irving follow?”

 He has never been asked this question explicitly but it was widely accepted that he was a devout Christian.
-This, however, changed when Irving reportedly said “f*ck thanksgiving” on one occasion and said Christmas is not a holiday.
-Although there are Christians who don’t celebrate Christmas as a commercial holiday that it is now, Irving’s latest Instagram posts reveal a different story.
+This, however, changed when Irving reportedly said “F*ck thanksgiving” on one occasion and said Christmas is not a holiday.

 Irving observed the Kwanzaa celebration in December this year which started with Christmas and specific to African Americans.
 It is an annual celebration of black people of all religions.
 Kyrie constantly emphasizes the importance of god (Allah) and faith.
 While some might think he is Muslim, it’s a common practice in the middle east to refer to Jesus as Allah.
 He seems to be embracing his black ancestry by celebrating Kwanzaa but we don’t know which religion he follows.